-Part 13: The First Refactor — Replacing Macros with enum class, the Start of Type Safety
+Part 13: The First Refactor — Replacing Macros with enum class, The Start of Type Safety

 Why Replace Macros

-The GpioPort Enum — Type-Safe Port Addresses
+The GpioPort Enumeration — Type-Safe Port Addresses

-In device/gpio/gpio.hpp, ports are defined like this:
+In GpioPort.hpp, the port is defined like this:

 enum class GpioPort : uintptr_t {

-A = GPIOA_BASE, // 0x40010800
+A = GPIOA_BASE,

-B = GPIOB_BASE, // 0x40010C00
+B = GPIOB_BASE,

 };2